zimolzak/psci-resource-proposal/README.md

   analysts/programmers responsible for developing the e-trigger so that they can incorporate changes to the SQL code.
-Clinical stakeholders may suggest changes to the inclusion and exclusion criteria to the developers, who will revise the e-trigger code
+Clinical stakeholders may suggest changes to the inclusion and exclusion criteria to the developers, who will revise the e-trigger code.

-- The new revised e-trigger will be run and the same process of chart review to check for accuracy and clinical relevance will be repeated and any changes recommended will be made to the e-trigger.
+- The new revised e-trigger will be run, the same process of chart review to check for accuracy and clinical relevance will be repeated, and any changes recommended will be made to the e-trigger.
 This process will be repeated until the accuracy and clinical relevance reach or exceed the agreed threshold.

-- Once the e-trigger has been optimized and clinicians give confirmation of its accuracy to retrieve data identifying opportunities for diagnostic safety improvements.
-This actionable information will be communicated to stakeholders (especially quality and safety personnel), who will need to become knowledgeable on how to operationalize it.
+- Once the e-trigger has been optimized and clinicians give confirmation of its accuracy to retrieve data identifying opportunities for diagnostic safety improvements, this actionable information will be communicated to stakeholders (especially quality and safety personnel), who will need to become knowledgeable on how to operationalize it.

-This e-trigger optimization process can be an iterative and time-consuming but is necessary to ensure the e-trigger achieves the desired levels of accuracy and clinical relevance.
-Adequate time should be allocated in the local implementation timeline and project plan to accommodate for this.
-Individual sites will determine how many cases they have the capacity to review as part of their validation review process.
+This e-trigger optimization process can be iterative and time-consuming but is necessary to ensure the e-trigger achieves the desired levels of accuracy and clinical relevance.
+Adequate time should be allocated in the local implementation timeline and project plan to accommodate this.
+Individual sites will determine how many cases they can validate and review.

 As outlined earlier, implementing sites will decide who will review cases.
 Additionally, the data managers and programmers need to be